bitrix24/b24restdocs/api-reference/b24phpsdk/index.md

     /bitrix24
         /b24phpsdk - the SDK itself
-    /yyy - other open-source libraries used in the SDK /public - folder with the "functionality"
+    /yyy - other open-source libraries used in the SDK /public - folder with "functionality"
     app.php - basic script that calls the REST API
 /var
     /log
         application-YYYY-m-d.log – application logs
-/composer.json - composer configuration file, available for modification /composer.lock - automatically generated composer settings file used for transferring the assembly of used libraries to the prod environment
+/composer.json - composer configuration file, available for modification /composer.lock - automatically generated composer settings file, used for transferring the assembly of used libraries to the prod environment
 ```

 In both cases, the web server should point to the public folder or its equivalent on your server.
 Other folders should be inaccessible for security reasons.